nnlgsakib/onvm/README.md

 ## License

-This project is provided as-is for research and educational purposes.
-See repository for license details.
+Licensed under the Apache License, Version 2.0.
+See `LICENSE` for details.

 ---